freezingsaddles/freezing-shared/README.md

 Developing
 ----------
 This project uses [setuptools](https://setuptools.readthedocs.io/en/latest/) for packaging with a modern [pyproject.toml](https://setuptools.pypa.io/en/latest/userguide/pyproject_config.html) configuration.
-To get started, create a virtual environment and install the dependencies:
+To get started, create a virtual environment and install the dependencies including those for development tools and linters:

     python3 -m venv .venv
     source .venv/bin/activate
-    pip install -e '.[lint]'  # install with linters for development
+    pip install -e '.[dev]'

 ### Cloning all the Freezing Saddles repositories
 If you are working with multiple Freezing Saddles repositories, you can clone them all with the following script: